 Religious affiliation, beliefs, and practices are changing around the world, and more social-scientific research is needed to measure and understand these changes.
 Religion has a significant influence on public policy, politics, security, and international relations.
-By theoretically and methodologically advancing the scientific study of religion, MRC is poised to make a positive intellectual contribution to the social sciences, demographics, public policy, and public understanding of religion.
+By advancing the theory and methodology of the scientific study of religion, MRC is poised to make a positive intellectual contribution to the social sciences, demographics, public policy, and public understanding of religion.

 The Modeling Religious Change project builds upon traditional demographic methods by incorporating computer modeling and simulation.
 These tools are widely used in the sciences, but rarely applied to the sociological study of religion.
 On a national level, religious adherence changes in several ways: births, deaths, conversion in/out, and migration.
 Each of these dynamics must be considered to truly understand how (non)religion changes.